How to win a boon from Shiva?

 - My own tears – tears of joy and of sadness.The amount of water was between one spoonful (tears) to nearly one liter.

-My inspiration to you is: why offer animal blood or sacrifice to your beloved God, why not offer yourself!
+Why offer animal blood or sacrifice to God, why not offer yourself.

 How Lord Shiva appeared to me: In this simple way, in 1994/95 just around Shiva Ratri festival, I had Lord Shiva appear in front of me and spoke to me.
 He asked me what I wanted for my Bhakti towards him.
 I simply said Bhagwan, please accept my Bhakti as it is.
 Let my actions and deeds do good to all and make the world a better place for all!

 In one of my sixteen Monday fasting, I sat in front of my Shivlingam (of pure white shaligram).
 I vowed to Lord Shiva that from today for sixteen Mondays, I shall offer my tears of joy onto Him instead of water or Ganges water.
 I used to sit in front of the Shivalingam for a couple of hours reading various scriptures eg. Shiva Manas puja, Shiva Chalisa, Rudra-ashtakam, and many others.
 I used to offer, water with rice, black sesame seeds etc., with Bael leaves etc., but I decided I will not offer water, I will offer my tears, tears of joy.